-Regardless of your own political persuasions, whether or not you want a soft deal, a hard deal or no deal at all, the one constant regarding each of these situations is the impact that they will have – indeed are already having – on that most valuable of resources – people.
+Regardless of your own political persuasions, there is no doubt that the EU Exit has had, and continues to have, an undeniable impact on businesses most valuable resources – people.
 Whether it be highly skilled professionals and academics, or the tens of thousands of workers in retail, care, agriculture and on the shop-floor, the UK has a key time ahead of us, ensuring access to labour of the quality and volume required.

 There will be dedicated members of the Hewett team managing the Brexit Hub to ensure we can field all enquires.
 Our aim is get past the often emotive headlines and provide accurate, relevant information to all those involved in and impacted by the Brexit conversation.